This post may contain affiliate links. Please read our disclosure policy.

-I love a crisp lettuce cup in the spring and summer time; however, don’t you just hate when the lettuce falls apart when you go to take a bite?
+I love a crisp lettuce cup in the spring and summertime; however, don’t you just hate when the lettuce falls apart when you go to take a bite?
 Ugh.
 Then you end up just using a fork and eating a lettuce cup salad!?
 I am okay with that but I recently starting using the more sturdy Savoy Cabbage leaves and I am a huge fan.
 They have a lovely crispy, crunchy texture to them that is just perfect for the warmer weather!
+They are a great addition to these Chopped Chicken Cabbage Wraps.

-Here is to warm weather and easy weeknight meals!
+Here is to warm weather and easy weeknight meals like these Chopped Chicken Cabbage Wraps!
 Enjoy!

 Chopped Chicken Cabbage Cups